gebart/claudiaochjoakim/_includes/brollop-en.md

 After the wedding ceremony we will serve dinner and a party at Aquaria.

-Dress code: Dark business suit

 ### Reply

 Send us an email or Facebook message with your reply.

 ### Speeches and other entertainment

-Contact our host and hostess, Jesper and Malin, if you wish to make a speech or otherwise entertain the guests during dinner or otherwise.
+Contact our host and hostess, Jesper and Malin, if you wish to make a speech, entertain the guests during dinner or otherwise.
 Contact information for our host and hostess can be found at the bottom of this page.

 ---